Lisbon is getting a lot of buzz lately as a place to live, particularly as more people look for places to live and work remotely from.

 9. Groups and meetups help you settle in

-There are a ton of Lisbon specific Facebook groups where you can get answers to many questions or find other internationals.
-Various groups focus on specific nationalities, but my favorite general one is the Lisbon International Friends group.
-Whatever question you have, people there will be able to answer it.
+There are a ton of Lisbon-specific Facebook groups where you can get answers to many questions or find other internationals.

-In my subjective experience, it doesn’t take long to build up a social circle in Lisbon.
+Basically, it doesn’t have to take long to build up a social circle in Lisbon.